 How can the materialist foundations of actual solidarity be rethought without falling back into tacit assumptions of social homogeneity?
 Class, gender, race, nation, and even humanity have all lost their status as matters of course.
 Given the effects of sexism and racism, theories of solidarity have to take into account the complex contradictions of capitalist societies which divide subaltern and exploited groups on the domestic level as well as globally.
 Appeals to solidarity hence run into an uncertainty concerning the foundations of solidarity.
 Is solidarity the result of a shared form of life or of collective practices?
 Does it stem from similar experiences or a common situation?
 Is it marked by adversity or a common enemy?
 Or is it the effect of a shared devotion to a common cause?

-The summer school will involve plenary lectures and discussions, reading sessions, smaller group discussions and panel debates.
-Only the latter will be open to the broader public.
-We will explore classical approaches such as Émile Durkheim’s analysis of the modern division of labour, Karl Marx’s claim the proletariat is a universal class that will found society on new relations of solidarity, and Iris Marion Young’s concept of seriality.
-Besides such classics, we will discuss with leading contemporary theorists of solidarity (several of which will be present as instructors) whether or not current approaches of solidarity open up new perspectives for universalism.
+The summer school involved plenary lectures and discussions, reading sessions, smaller group discussions and panel debates.
+Only the latter was open to the broader public.
+We explored classical approaches such as Émile Durkheim’s analysis of the modern division of labour, Karl Marx’s claim the proletariat is a universal class that will found society on new relations of solidarity, and Iris Marion Young’s concept of seriality.
+Besides such classics, we discussed with leading contemporary theorists of solidarity (several of which will be present as instructors) whether or not current approaches of solidarity open up new perspectives for universalism.

 Hauke Brunkhorst (Europa-Universität Flensburg)